 How does Ammonia affect Aquatic Life?

 When ammonia is present in water at high enough levels, it is difficult for aquatic organisms to sufficiently excrete the toxicant, leading to toxic buildup in internal tissues and blood, and potentially death.
-Environmental factors, such as pH and temperature, can affect ammonia toxicity to aquatic animals.You may need Adobe Reader to view files on this page.
+Environmental factors, such as pH and temperature, can affect ammonia toxicity to aquatic animals.You may need a PDF reader to view files on this page.
 See EPA’s About PDF page to learn more.

 - Aquatic Life Ambient Water Quality Criteria for Ammonia Freshwater - 2013 (PDF)(255 pp, 3 MB, April 2013, EPA 822-R-13-001)